-The original route for the RDLR proposed an extra leg off the roundabout junction of the Doxford Way/Burdon Road, however it is felt that an extra leg of this roundabout would not be feasible, therefore a new roundabout is proposed on the B1286 (adjacent to properties on Closeburn Square) to provide continued access along the RDLR through to the Southern Radial Route.
+The original route for the RDLR proposed an extra leg off the roundabout junction of the Doxford Way/ Burdon Road, however it is felt that an extra leg of this roundabout would not be feasible, therefore a new roundabout is proposed on the B1286 to provide continued access along the RDLR through to the Southern Radial Route.
+However the exact alignment of the RDLR is yet to be determined and will be subject to preliminary site investigation, which will be undertaken as part of any planning application.